IBM/ibm-block-csi-driver/docs/content/configuration/creating_storageclass_vg.md

       volume_group: demo-volumegroup   # Optional.
       SpaceEfficiency: thin            # Optional.
 Do not set this optional parameter if virt_snap_func is set to "true"
       volume_name_prefix: demo-prefix  # Optional.
-      virt_snap_func: "false"          # Optional.
+      virt_snap_func: "true"           # Optional.
 Values "true"/"false".
 The default is "false".
 If set, this value MUST be identical to the value set in the VolumeSnapshotClass yamls

       csi.storage.k8s.io/fstype: xfs   # Optional.
 Values ext4/xfs.
 The default is ext4.
       csi.storage.k8s.io/secret-name: demo-secret